ansys/pymapdl/doc/source/examples/extended_examples/executable/executable.rst

 Additional files
 ================

-You can download the example files from the following links:
+You can use these links to download the example files:

 * Original :download:`rotor.py <rotor.py>` script
 * App :download:`cli_rotor.py <cli_rotor.py>` script